-Your gold jewellery will work hard for you, but like all of us, it will need some care to keep it looking its best and lasting you through the years.
-Below we’ve compiled some best practices to help guide you through taking care of your precious jewellery.
+Your gold jewellery is designed to work hard for you, but it will need some care to keep it looking its best and lasting you through the years.
+Below we’ve compiled some best practices to help guide you through taking care of your fine jewellery.

 Insure your jewellery

 We highly recommend contacting your insurance company as soon as you have your new engagement ring or higher valued jewellery in the house or on your hand.

 While ATTIC’s one year manufacturing warranty covers prong maintenance and the replacement of side stones, it does not protect you from center stone loss or damage.

 Jewellers Mutual is the industry's leading insurance company, and provides comprehensive specific coverage packages as well as quick online quotes.

 Of all of the pieces in your collection, your rings likely get the most wear and tear.
 They rub on surfaces, bump up against things, and will therefore need the most maintenance.
 Rings with gemstones that are worn frequently should be checked by a jeweller at least once a year.
 Less heavily worn jewellery should also be checked, but you’ll likely find that it’s your rings that need the most love.

 If your ring has prongs or claws, over the years as they start to wear down, they can catch on hair or clothing.
 This can damage the prongs, so if you notice your ring is catching stop wearing it and contact your local jeweller for an inspection or repair.
 As the prongs start to wear down they will need to be re-tipped.
 ATTIC offers re-tipping repair services on ATTIC jewellery.
 Unsure of the parts of your ring?
 Head to Jewel School to learn the about Anatomy of a Ring.

 Protect your finish + gemstones

 When you first get your new piece of gold jewellery, it’s going to be beautiful and sparkly, and have a perfect surface finish.